 - Giving dogs the opportunity to live in a home and learn appropriate behaviors.

 - Allowing dogs who are going through heartworm treatment or spay/neuter recoveries to do so in a relaxed environment.

 What supplies do fosters need?

-When fosters arrive to pick up a dog, they receive food, a crate if needed, and some documentation indicating when the dog is due for shots, a spay and neuter date if that hasn’t been done yet, due dates for heartworm and flea and tick prevention, and dewormer dates.
+When fosters arrive to pick up a dog, they receive food, a crate if needed (although please give us grace as we rely on donations) and some documentation indicating our protocols on a google drive training course.
 We don’t typically fix our puppies until they are 4 months of age or unless a later date is indicated by the veterinarian.

 Fosters are welcome to purchase nonessentials for the dogs with their own funds such as toys or dog beds, etc. We do not reimburse for any items purchased.
 We do not reimburse for any vet visits at a veterinary clinic other than our vet.